RiverSync/Doc/source/general/mdc.md

 ## Where does micro data center come in?

 Which is the key for optimizing the performance and usefulness of mobile and other networked devices.
-The idea of a micro data center is to take a standard rack-mount envirment and add capabilities that a standard rack or a converaged system would struggle to provide, creating a self-contained platform where a containerized solution would be too large or expensive for what is needed.
+The idea of a micro data center is to take a standard rack-mount environment and add capabilities that a standard rack or a converaged system would struggle to provide, creating a self-contained platform where a containerized solution would be too large or expensive for what is needed.

 Each system provides a secure enclosure that is self-contained with heat management and insulation, with low-cost energy management.
 Many have optional extras, such as power supply backup and defence against external fire threats, and fully monitored events, such as any attempt to vandalize the system or to move it from its installed position.